 If you are already feeling like cringing the next time you get an ultrasound, just think about how the more ultrasound coupling gel there is, the better the results.

 The best ultrasound transmission gel is the one that provides high-quality transmission of ultrasound waves, recommended by the manufacturer of the ultrasound equipment, hypoallergenic, does not contain formaldehyde, is not a spermicide, and is fully aqueous.

-It also does not stain clothing, irritate the skin or damage equipment.
+It also does not stain clothing, irritates the skin or damage equipment.

-Gel is an important part of using an ultrasound since ultrasound waves cannot travel properly through air.
+A gel is an important part of using ultrasound since ultrasound waves cannot travel properly through the air.